OSGeo/PROJ/docs/source/faq.rst

 .. note::

-    NOTE: Per ticket #49, in PROJ 4.7.0 and later pj_init() operates with locale overriden to "C" to avoid most locale specific processing for applications using the API.
+    NOTE: Per ticket #49, in PROJ 4.7.0 and later pj_init() operates with locale overridden to "C" to avoid most locale specific processing for applications using the API.
 Command line tools may still have issues.

 Changing Ellipsoid / Why can't I convert from WGS84 to Google Earth / Virtual Globe Mercator?